growdigital/forestgarden.wales/content/blog/eat-your-greens-forest-garden-greenery.md

 ---
 title: Eat your greens from the Forest Garden Greenery!
 date: 2018-12-09T12:47:07Z
-description: I have neglected my greens in the forest garden, so I’m making them a Greenery, a place for perennial alternatives to cabbage and spinach
+description: I have neglected my greens in the forest garden, so I’m making them a Greenery, a place for perennial alternatives to cabbage and spinach.
 tags:
 - ForestGarden
 - greens